Davido excitedly exclaims, hugs Nollywood's Kunle Afolayan as they meet in Dubai

 - The singer and filmmaker hugged each other and Nigerians could not help but commend Davido for his humility

-Popular filmmaker, Kunle Afolayan shared a video of the moment he met the singer in Dubai at the ongoing Dubai Expo.
+Popular filmmaker, Kunle Afolayan, shared a video of the moment he met the singer at the ongoing Dubai Expo.

-In the video, Davido was with a group of people as Kunle Aolayan approached.
+In the video, Davido was with a group of people as Afolayan approached.
 Immediately the singer sighted him, he exclaimed in surprise before rushing to give him a hug.

 Video of young man who speaks and acts exactly like Davido, Broda Shaggi, and Officer Woos stirs reactions